Patients' Rights to General Medical Services

 - An urgent appointment with a doctor or nurse practitioner will be available on the same day.

-- standard is to see 80% of patients within 30 minutes of their appointment time.
+- Our standard is to see 80% of patients within 30 minutes of their appointment time.
 If you have waited longer than this please ask the receptionist for an explanation.

-- Appointments may be made by contacting the Health Centre by telephone or by registering for and using the Health Centre's Online Services.
+- Appointments may be made by contacting the Health Centre by telephone or by registering for and using the Medical Practice's Online Services.

 - We aim to answer the telephone within ten rings.